 Have you ever wondered why some job posts require a resume and others a CV?
-If not, then like most people you may have assumed the resume and CV are one and the same.
+If not, then like most people you may have assumed the resume and resume are one and the same.
 Thus it may come as a surprise to you that each document has a distinct purpose and specific characteristics that differentiate it from the other.

 Failure to understand these differences could have an impact on your chances of landing the job.
-So what is the difference between a CV and A Resume?
+So what is the difference between a resume and A Resume?
 Let’s start by explaining what is a resume and a CV.

 What is a Resume?

 A resume is a concise summary of your experiences and achievements in work, education and acquired skills in direct relation to a job or position that you are trying to acquire.

 It is generally considered to be a short document; many submit only single page resumes although those with more than 10 years experience may need 2 or more pages.

 The content of your resume should never remain the same.
 If you are planning to submit a resume to 3 companies from different industries, the content of each document must be tailored to fit the specific requirements of the respective job post.